top of page

 1996

-Kayla begins Judo, having been introduced to the sport by her mother, who was a black belt.
+Kayla begins Judo, having been introduced to the sport by her mother, who practiced in college.

 2008-2010